maksimryndin/goral/README.md

 In case an output is larger than 1024 bytes, it is truncated and you get permanent warnings in logs of Goral.
 So configure the output size of your healthcheck reasonably (healthcheck responses shouldn't be heavy).
 For command healthchecks it is recommended to wrap you command in some script or give it an alias so that in case of small changes in command arguments use the same sheet for data (otherwise Goral will create a new sheet).

+If a messenger is configured, then any healthcheck change (healthy -> unhealthy and vice versa) is sent via the messenger.
+In case of many endpoints with short liveness periods there is a risk to hit a messenger rate limit.

 ### Metrics

 Metrics scrape endpoints with Prometheus metrics.
 Maximum response body is set to 16384 bytes.